platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 User <---------------> Cloudflare <-------------> Platform.sh
 ```

-The other option known as "Flexible SSL" will cause issues if you intend to redirect all traffic to HTTPS.
+The other option known as "Flexible SSL" causes issues if you intend to redirect all traffic to HTTPS.
-The "Flexible SSL" option will use Cloudflare's TLS/SSL certificate to encrypt traffic between your users and the CDN,
+The "Flexible SSL" option uses Cloudflare's TLS/SSL certificate to encrypt traffic between your users and the CDN,
-but will pass requests from the CDN back to your project at Platform.sh via HTTP.
+but passes requests from the CDN back to your project at Platform.sh via HTTP.
 This facilitates sites that don't have a TLS/SSL certificate beginning to offer their users a more secure experience,
 by at the least eliminating the unencrypted attack vector on the "last mile" to the user's browser.